Duct Balloons

 Used at a nuclear power plant by a specialty contractor versus homemade barriers made from wood and plastic sheeting.
 Used to prevent styrene fumes escaping from the work area and migrating back into the plants HVAC system

-FME (Foreign Matter Exclusion) during maintenance activities in duct work to prevent items like tools, repair parts, etc. from leaving the work area and winding up somewhere else
+FME (Foreign Matter Exclusion) during maintenance activities in duct work to prevent items like tools, repair parts, etc. from leaving the work area

 • In the fan discharge duct work of an axial flow fan